CiscoDevNet/MLAnywhere/README.md

 4. Run `vagrant up` from the MlAnywhere folder

-5. Open browser and navigate to `http://localhost:5000`
+5. Open browser and navigate to the IP address of your local machine using port 5000. e.g. http://localhost:5000

 ## Using a Corporate Proxy